Raise your hand if you’ve ever felt like writing an About Me page was the hardest thing to do.

 But it’s not just about making any random statement here, what you want to do in those first few lines is to identify your people!

 This can only work if you know who you are trying to attract.
 That way, you know exactly what will stop them right in their tracks and make them keep reading the page.

-2. Include An Inviting Photo Of You.
+2. Include an Inviting Photo Of You.

-Right after grabbing attention, the next thing you want to do is create connection and nothing does that better than a photo.
+Right after grabbing attention, the next thing you want to do is create a connection and nothing does that better than a photo.
 Double points if it’s a smiling one!